 People who experience these seemingly excessive and unreasonable fears in the presence of or in anticipation of a specific object, place, or situation have a specific phobia.

 Having phobias can disrupt daily routines, limit work efficiency, reduce self-esteem, and place a strain on relationships because people will do whatever they can to avoid the uncomfortable and often-terrifying feelings of phobic anxiety.

 While some phobias develop in childhood, most seem to arise unexpectedly, usually during adolescence or early adulthood.
 Their onset is usually sudden, and they may occur in situations that previously did not cause any discomfort or anxiety.

-Specific phobias commonly focus on animals, insects, heights, thunder, driving, public transportation, flying, dental or medical procedures, and elevators.
+Specific phobias commonly focus on animals, insects, germs, heights, thunder, driving, public transportation, flying, dental or medical procedures, and elevators.

 Although people with phobias realize that their fear is irrational, even thinking about it can often cause extreme anxiety.